alantech/alanlang-docs/docs/tutorial.md

 !!! note

-    This pattern of string construction is generally frowned upon nowadays, primarily because in Javascript and other dynamic languages it leads to weird math errors where `"Hello" + 2` works, but even with this augmentation that would still fail to compile in Alan.
+    This pattern of string construction is generally frowned upon nowadays, primarily because in Javascript and other dynamic languages it leads to weird math errors where `"Hello" + 2` works, though even with the augmentation described above that would still fail to compile in Alan.

     But the other reason why is because it requires a lot of memory allocation and memory copying that template-based string construction avoids, making the template-based approach faster for all but the most trivial of examples.

 This behavior is more useful for your own custom types, for instance: